infinum/datx/website/versioned_docs/version-2.0.0/jsonapi-swr/overview.md

 ### Query naming convention

-Query can be a variable or a function.
+Query can be a static object or a function.
 Both cases should be suffixed with `query` to make it clear that it's a query.
 If you use a function, it's recommended to add `get` prefix to indicate that it's a getter.
+Query could also be lazy initializer function that returns a query.
+In this case it's recommended to use `get` prefix as well.

 > Rule of thumb is to use `get` prefix if query depends on some other data.

+> Lazy initializer function is SWR concept used for conditional fetching.
+You can find more details in [SWR Conditional Fetching](https://swr.vercel.app/docs/conditional-fetching) documentation.

 ```ts
 // collection query